Local restaurant rallies behind ‘Benny the brave’ - Shelby County Reporter

 For those who want to help the family, there are additional ways to help:

 -T-shirts may be purchased for $20 through ByGeorgeUSA.com.
 The shirts read “Benny the Brave” and sport an airway disorder ribbon.
 The family receives approximately 50 percent of the amount.
-There is a direct link on the Facebook page Facebook.com/BennytheBrave 21.
+There is a direct link on the Facebook page Facebook.com/BennytheBrave21.

 -A GoFundMe account has also been set up and is available at GoFund.Me/bc701e96.